drifter-handbook/Concept-7/Concept7/Assets/Scripts/StageDirector/stagedirector.md

 Everything is YAML

 ### TODO
-1. Smooth between command speeds, setspeed
-2. Mirroring move velocities
+1. Mirroring move velocities
-3. Spawn actor on death
+2. Spawn actor on death
-4. Spawn actor with set parent new/emitter/actor
-5. Timeline tracking
+3. Timeline tracking
-6. Linked shots
+4. Linked shots
-7. Orbit command
-8. Pause
+5. Pause
+6. 180 direction bug

 Move command should take a list of "destinations" which include x/y/dir/dist/spd/abs/rel/reldir/controlpts.
 Then, they are connected using a bezier curve, which the actor then follows.